Explicit Convergence Rates of Greedy and Random Quasi-Newton Methods: Discussion and Comparison

 \section{Discussion and Comparison}

-For better understanding the difference with the greedy quasi-Newton methods obtained in \cite{rodomanov2021greedy}, we give detailed comparison from the scope of the local convergence region and superlinear rates with $\mG_0=L\mI_d$, i.e., $\eta=\varkappa$ in our results.
+For better understanding the difference from the greedy quasi-Newton methods obtained in \cite{rodomanov2021greedy}, we give detailed comparison from the scope of the local convergence region and superlinear rates with $\mG_0=L\mI_d$, i.e., $\eta=\varkappa$ in our results.